 We may become dehydrated when we’re sick.
 This is especially possible if we have fever, diarrhea or vomiting.
 Fever causes excess sweating.
 Therefore, it can lead to dehydration.
 Diarrhea can occur suddenly and quickly.
 It causes a loss of fluid and electrolytes.
 Vomiting with diarrhea can lead to even more fluid and mineral loss.
 This is particularly common in infants and young children.
 All these may lead to losing a lot of water and electrolytes in the body.

-Older adults also have a lower volume of water in their bodies.
-Some may also be taking medications that can increase the likelihood of dehydration.
-This is very concerning.
-This is because dehydration is a common cause of illness and death in older adults.
-People with chronic illnesses are more prone to dehydration.
-These illnesses include kidney disease and diabetes.
-Studies also suggest that children and elderly adults may have more cognitive difficulties.
-This happens when they are without sufficient hydration.
+Older adults have a lower volume of water in their bodies and may take medications that increase the risk of dehydration.
+Dehydration is a common cause of illness and death in older adults, and people with chronic illnesses such as kidney disease and diabetes are more prone to it.
+Studies suggest that children and elderly adults may have cognitive difficulties when not properly hydrated.

 What are the Signs and Symptoms of Dehydration?